 Orange Beach’s Wharf is a shopping, dining and entertainment complex.
 This marina location features a Ferris wheel, boat rentals and a full events schedule as well as an ice rink that’s open daily late November to early January.
 Sharky’s Family Adventure Park has miniature golf and ropes courses.
 Stay into the evening to watch SPECTRA, The Wharf’s light show choreographed to music.

 When you travel to Savannah, take along a reverence for the past and a penchant for romance.
 You’ll also want to pack a spirit of adventure, because Georgia’s first city is full of surprises.
-There are plenty of things for couples to do as well as fun things to do with friends.
+There are plenty of things for couples to do as well as fun things to do with friends, a true snowbird delight.

 The mid-19th-century export seat of the great Carolina Gold rice empire, Georgetown developed into an important shipping port thanks to its deep water harbor.
 Some of the town’s early 18th-century buildings are still in use and can be seen on a walk or ride along the historic district’s oak-shaded streets.
 To delve deeper into Georgetown’s history and natural environment, take a guided tour or explore one of its museums.
 Complete your visit with a dining and shopping experience on Front Street.

-A tropical sun and crystal-hued waters beckon those on vacation year-round—mom, dad and the kids to build sand castles and frolic in the ocean during summer, and snowbirds anxious to leave ice scrapers and snow shovels for a temperate winter and fun things to do for couples.
+A tropical sun and crystal-hued waters beckon those on vacation year-round.
+Mom, dad and the kids can build sand castles and frolic in the ocean during summer.
+Snowbirds anxious to leave ice scrapers and snow shovels for a temperate winter and fun things to do for couples.

 Daytona Beach has been a popular family vacation destination for more than a century.
 But it was more speedway than beach in the early days of the automobile.
 Between 1903 and 1935 some 15 speed records were set on the beach racecourse by Barney Oldfield, Sir Henry Segrave and Sir Malcolm Campbell.
 The racing tradition continues at Daytona International Speedway.